golang/website/go.dev/content/solutions/cloud/index.md

 Dropbox was built on Python, [but in 2013 decided to migrate](https://blogs.dropbox.com/tech/2014/07/open-sourcing-our-go-libraries/) their performance-critical backends to Go.
 Today, most of the company's infrastructure is written in Go.
 Dropbox libraries can be found at [Dropbox's Go github](https://github.com/dropbox/godropbox).
     {{% /mediaListBox %}}
     {{% mediaListBox img-src="/images/logos/mercadoLibre.svg" img-alt="MercadoLibre Logo" title="" align=top %}}
 MercadoLibre uses Go to [scale its eCommerce platform](/solutions/mercadolibre).
-Go produces efficient code that readily scales as MercadoLibre’s online commerce grows and supports the company as a boon for developers—improving their productivity while streamlining and expanding MercadoLibre services.
+Go produces efficient code that readily scales as MercadoLibre’s online commerce grows.
+Go improves their productivity while streamlining and expanding MercadoLibre services.
     {{% /mediaListBox %}}
     {{% mediaListBox img-src="/images/logos/twitch.svg" img-alt="Twitch Logo" title="" align=top %}}
 Twitch [uses Go to power many of its busiest systems](https://blog.twitch.tv/en/2016/07/05/gos-march-to-low-latency-gc-a6fa96f06eb7/) that serve live video and chat to millions of users.